MSalman5230/de-task-a/README.md

 **How it helped:** Significantly accelerated documentation writing while ensuring clarity and professionalism.
 It allowed me to focus on the technical content and ideas rather than spending time on formatting and grammar.

-**How it hindered:** Occasionally required multiple iterations to ensure the AI captured my exact technical intent, especially for cost calculations and specific Azure service configurations.
+**How it hindered:** Occasionally for this repo it tried to write code for azure deployment code which was not need so i had to delete them and keep reminding its not to write code.

 ### Code Development (data_prep/prepare_data.py)